-Got P13 from station, which normally goes to Peckham Rye and New Cross.
+Got P13 from the station, which normally goes to Peckham Rye and New Cross.
 All buses going no further than East Dulwich Sainsburys.

 Went up Lordship Lane and at 21:20 saw The Palmerston in darkness.
 Strange, I thought.
 Then I spy six or so young guys all looking tentative, all wearing hoodies up.

 Bam!
 First brick hits the pub window on the New Cross Road side.

 Decide I don’t wanna hang around.
 How can this happen to leafy yuppy middle class Dulwich?
 Margaret Thatcher lived here FFS!

 Rush on foot up towards Goose Green, tipping off the Londis guy and then the doorman at a packed EDT of what I’ve just witnessed.

 Next stop call the police – let them know something’s started in East Dulwich, although they’ve obviously got their hands full in Peckham.

 No sign of the 484 on East Dulwich Road.
 Run to the next stop, opposite the Tesco Express.
 There’s about 30 youths all congregating at the junction with Gowlett Road, by Zandra Rhodes’s rusty bollards.

 There’s a solitary white guy at the bus stop itself.
 He tells me just one bus (a 37) has managed to get through in the 25 minutes he’s been waiting.
 In that time he’s observed the gang up close.
 He seems calm, but tells me he won’t go any nearer towards them and avoids eye contact and hides his phone.